MBHallgren/moss_mkdocs/docs/usage.md

 An experiment name already used will not be accepted by the system.<br /> <br />

 After entering experiment name and isolate files, hit the *Generate meta data table* button.
-Fill in the corresponding meta data for each isolate and generate the meta data sheet. <br /> <br />
+Fill in the corresponding meta data for each isolate and generate the meta data sheet.
 <br/>
 ![](./images/metadata.png) <br /> <br />

-**The generated meta data sheet can be found in the folder *metadata_csv*, which automatically has been added to the favorite left sidebar of the file selection.
+**The generated meta data sheet can be found in the folder *metadata_csv*, which automatically has been added to the favorite left sidebar of the file selection.**
 ![](./images/foldercsv.png) <br /> <br />